percevalw/nlstruct/README.md

 model = train_ner(
     dataset={
-        "train": "path to your train standoff data", "val": 0.05,  # or path to your validation data
+        "train": "path to your train brat/standoff data", "val": 0.05,  # or path to your validation data
         # "test": # and optional path to your test data
     },